Vertebral Body Tethering

 What are the risks?

-One of the most serious potential complications of the vertebral body tethering procedure is the risk of collapsing a lung (pneumothorax or hemothorax).
+One of the most serious potential complications of the vertebral body tethering procedure is the risk of a collapsed lung (pneumothorax or hemothorax).
 Since the implants are inserted via access through the chest, and the lungs must be deflated during surgery, this is the area that is most carefully monitored during the post-operative period.
-Most often the lung remains re-inflated after surgery on its own, but in rare cases, a chest tube may need to be re-inserted.
+Most often the lung remains re-inflated after surgery on its own, but in rare cases, a chest tube may need to be re-inserted to help re-inflate the lung.

 Risks of any surgery, vertebral tether surgery included, include bleeding and infection.